ferchault/iago/docs/gettingstarted.rst

 Should there be two buckets of the same name though, the first line will raise an error, since it is not clear which bucket the command is referring to.

 The *db* object is a regular class.
-Its attributes are explained in detail here: :ref:`class.DatabaseProvider.DB`.
+Its attributes are explained in detail here: :class:`iago.DatabaseProvider.DB`.
 E.g. if you were to inspect the configuration and then plot the z-component of the normal vector of the plane produced by the sample *iago-analysis.py* above, then this could be done as follows in *jupyter*

 .. code-block:: python